Updated: April 3, 2025

 From a tech standpoint, ecommerce automation can be achieved through the integration of ecommerce apps and systems through APIs to create a business workflow.

 For example, you can link warehouse management, inventory synchronization, and order handling into a single system with automated workflows.
-This way, the system will automatically sync inventory levels across multiple distribution platforms, warehouses, and shops.
+This way, the system will automatically sync inventory levels across multiple distribution platforms, warehouses, and physical stores.
 This visibility of the entire fulfillment process sets the ground for a demand-driven inventory approach, reducing waste and inventory costs.

 You can also make an extra step to achieve the ultimate real-time visibility by connecting the order-management system directly to the rugged tablets used in the fulfillment warehouse.